fn-alves/tp-dockerfiles/README.md

+# Deprecation notice

+This repo is no longer maintained.

+Check [example42 control-repo](https://github.com/example42/control-repo) for a complete Puppet environment with Docker integration..

 # Dockerfiles based on Tiny Data

 This repo contains the toolset needed to generate Dockerfiles and build the relevant images for different OS and different applications based on [Tiny Data](https://github.com/example42/tinydata).